Solomon Northup's Odyssey: Production

-Release and legacy
+Contemporary release

 Solomon Northup's Odyssey first aired on PBS on December 10, 1984.
 It aired again as part of the PBS anthology television series American Playhouse on February 13, 1985.
 The film was released on video in 1985 as Half Slave, Half Free.
 Ebony said the film had the second-largest "Black viewership of any PBS show", following Denmark Vesey's Rebellion.
 The magazine said Solomon Northup's Odyssey at the time of airing "has been praised by critics who are calling for a theater release as well".
 John Corry of The New York Times said of the film, "It gives us an earnest and intelligent depiction, although its real subject—the moral effect of slavery—stays just out of reach.
 It is almost as if the drama's good taste is keeping it at bay."
 Corry said the direction obeying the "fidelity of history" made the setting and the society less harsh: "It is not meant this way, but an intolerable institution is made to look almost benign."
-He commended the performances of Brooks, Green, Saxon, and Seneca and concluded, "'Solomon Northrup's Odyssey' [sic] is informative, but whatever else it is, it is not dull."
+He commended the performances of Brooks, Green, Saxon, and Seneca and concluded, "[The film] is informative, but whatever else it is, it is not dull."

 Film critic Gene Siskel, writing for the Chicago Tribune, said Solomon Northup's Odyssey was "beautifully filmed" with Parks's past experience as a photographer.
 Siskel also commended Brooks for portraying Northup "with nobility and humanity".
 Jeff Jarvis, reviewing for People, said the film was made "with remarkable restraint".
 Jarvis said, "It is teary stuff.
 But because Parks and Brooks do not go overboard, they manage to make their picture of slavery seem real.
 Their show... is extraordinarily effective and moving."
 Author Alan J. Singer wrote that "Solomon Northup's Odyssey... is a much more accurate picture of plantation life and work" than the miniseries Roots (1977), which he said had a soap opera quality and that "enslaved Africans are rarely shown working".
 For the film, Past America, Inc. received the Erik Barnouw Award from the Organization of American Historians.